loolaz/redis-mutex-semaphore/README.md

 You can change default priority with **Semaphore/Mutex.setDefaultPriority(priority)** method.

 **Semaphore/Mutex.observing(timeout, function callback(err, result){})**
- - result(semaphore/mutex) : true for success / false for timedout or errors
+ - result(semaphore/mutex) : true for success / false when ETIMEDOUT or other errors
- - err(semaphore/mutex) : timedout error or other errors returned
+ - err(semaphore/mutex) : ETIMEDOUT error or other errors returned

 ```js
 var factory = require('redis-mutex-semaphore')();